 Jonathan has published multiple articles that examine the relationship between race, law, and the mind sciences.
 Representative articles include Measuring the Racial Unevenness of Law School, 15 Berkeley J. Afr.-Am.
 L. & Pol’y 71 (2013) (with Doug Souza), and Defusing Implicit Bias, 59 UCLA L. Rev. Discourse 210 (2012) (with Karen Lorang).
 Jonathan received a 2014 California Lawyer Attorneys of the Year Award for work done in connection with Rodriguez v.
 Robbins, a case concerning immigrant detainees’ right to bond hearings.

 Ms. Kirkpatrick received her Bachelors of Arts in Sociology from UC Santa Barbara.
-She began her career at UCLA in the Academic Senate Office where she worked on issues including faculty welfare, childcare, diversity, and grievances.
+She’s currently working on her Masters Degree in Educational Leadership and Policy Studies with an emphasis in Higher Education at Cal State Northridge.
+Brandie began her career at UCLA in the Academic Senate Office where she worked on issues including faculty welfare, childcare, diversity, and grievances.
+She later assisted the Director of Diversity and Faculty Development with coordinating the UCLA Council on Advisors and many other faculty development related programs.
 Brandie also served as the 2011-2012 President of the UCLA Staff Assembly.
-In her current role she assists the Director of Programs and Initiatives with UCLA’s Equity Advisor council, Faculty Search Committee briefings, Faculty Career Development Award and the annual Academic Affirmative Action Plan.
+In her current role Brandie oversees the UCLA Equity Advisor Council, ladder faculty recruitment process, Faculty Career Development Award and generates the annual Academic Affirmative Action Plan.

 Dr. Carli Straight is a social psychologist, specializing in the areas of discrimination and prejudice.
 She has published on the topic of gender differences and similarities in cognitive abilities.
 Carli brings extensive experience in the field of institutional research, having worked in the California Community College, California State University, and University of California systems.
 In her role as an institutional researcher, Carli designed and implemented research to inform administrative policy decisions regarding student, staff, and faculty populations.